valeporpo/csv-from-html/README.md

 <script src="./dist/my-csv-from-html.js"></script>
 ```
 ### C) Using the package entry point as your script ```src``` attribute (![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+) don't use it in production)
-This method falls under bad practice.
+This method falls under bad practices.
 It should be reserved for testing purposes and is strongly discouraged in production environments.
 Just include this tag in your html:
 ```html
 <script src="./node_modules/csv-from-html/dist/main.umd.min.js"></script>